 The Internet affects the relationships between employers and employees.
 E-mail communication has become commonplace as a fast and easy method of communication between employees, clients, and the public.
+Social media is a mechanism employed by businesses to promote their products and services.
 This section covers the issues that businesses should be aware of with respect to employee use of the Internet.
-Guidelines are provided to protect a business from liability stemming from employee use of the Internet and e-mail.
+Guidelines are provided to protect a business from liability stemming from employee use of the Internet e-mail, social media, and other online forms of communication.